[Intro to brain-like-AGI safety] 10. The technical alignment problem

 Let’s say an AGI has a real-world goal like “Cure cancer”.
 Good strategies towards this goal may involve pursuing certain instrumental sub-goals such as:

-Almost no matter what the AGI’s goal is, if the AGI can flexibly and strategically make plans to accomplish that goal, it’s a safe bet that those plans will involve some or all of the above bullet points.
+As long as the AGI has preferences about what happens in the future, and can flexibly and strategically make plans to bring about those preferences, it’s a safe bet that those plans will involve some or all of the above bullet points.
 This observation is called “instrumental convergence”, because an endless variety of terminal goals can “converge” onto a limited set of these dangerous instrumental goals.

 10.3.2.1 Walking through an example of instrumental convergence